shay360/ReactPHP-REST-API/README.md

 When you finish to develop your API please delete Helpers directory and files and use your real data.

 ## Controller
-You can build a controller how ever you want.
+You can build a controller however you want.<br>
-I decided to go on with the ReactPHP convention and to make an __invoke method.
+I decided to go on with the ReactPHP convention and to make an __invoke method. <br>
+For every endpoint, can have multiple controllers files, when every file will be take care for single method.<br>
+What it means is, that if I have endpoint with a get and post methods, I will have 2 controllers for this single endpoint.

 ## HTTP Requests file
 If you do not want to use postman or other tool to check and test this API and you are using PHP Storm,<br>